Abul Kalam Zakaria

-Abul Kalam Zakaria (15 March 1956 – 11 March 2019) also known as Faqihul Millat was a Bangladeshi Deobandi Islamic scholar, jurist and educationist.
-He was the principal and the Grand Mufti of Jamea Qasimul Uloom Dargah Hazrat Shah Jalal Sylhet and editor of monthly magazine al-Qasim.
+Abul Kalam Zakaria (15 March 1956 – 11 March 2019), also known as Faqihul Millat, was a Bangladeshi Deobandi Islamic scholar, jurist, and educationist.
+He was the principal and the Grand Mufti of Jamea Qasimul Uloom Dargah Hazrat Shah Jalal Sylhet and editor of the monthly magazine al-Qasim.
 In the greater Sylhet region, he made unique and extraordinary contributions to the religious, educational, and various other social activities.

 Early life and education

-Abul Kalam Zakaria was born on 15 March 1956 into a Muslim family of Lal Miah and Khairun Nesa in Bagua village of Bishwamvarpur upazila in Sunamganj district.
+Abul Kalam Zakaria was born on 15 March 1956 into a Muslim family of Lal Miah and Khairun Nesa in Bagua village of Bishwamvarpur Upazila in Sunamganj District.

 His educational journey began in 1963 when he enrolled in the Bagua Madrasa in his village.
-After completing his primary education in the village, he got admitted at Jamia Arabia Ramnagar Barmouttar Madrasa in Sunamganj Sadar in 1969, where he started his higher secondary studies.
+After completing his primary education in the village, he was admitted to Jamia Arabia Ramnagar Barmouttar Madrasa in Sunamganj Sadar in 1969, where he started his higher secondary studies.
 In 1973, he moved to Jamea Qasimul Uloom Dargah Hazrat Shah Jalal Madrasah, Sylhet.
 After studying the Tafseer of the Quran, Hadith, the principles of Hadith, and various other Islamic sciences here for five years, he participated in the Dawra-e-Hadith exam organized by Azad Dini Edara-e-Taleem Bangladesh in 1978 and secured 1st place in the merit list.

 Career

 After completing his education in 1978, in the same year, he began his professional career by joining as a teacher at Jamea Qasimul Uloom Dargah Hazrat Shah Jalal, Sylhet.
-In 1981, he was entrusted the responsibility of the Fatwa Department (Islamic Law) at Jamea Qasimul Uloom Dargah Hazrat Shah Jalal, Sylhet.
-In 2001, he became Assistant Secretary of Education at Jamia Dargah. in 2006, he became the Assistant Director, and in 2009, he took the responsibility as a director, serving in this role until his death.
-He held the position of Khateeb at the Dargah Mosque and the Amberkhana Shahi Jame Masque.
+In 1981, he was entrusted with the responsibility of the Fatwa Department (Islamic Law) at Jamea Qasimul Uloom Dargah Hazrat Shah Jalal, Sylhet.
+In 2001, he became assistant secretary of education at Jamia Dargah.
+In 2006, he became the assistant director, and in 2009, he took the responsibility as a director, serving in this role until his death.
+He held the position of khateeb at the Dargah Mosque and the Amberkhana Shahi Jame Masque.